pranjalv123/SIESTA/README.md

 of the extra gene trees, as well as the ASTRAL expansion of the combination of the extra gene trees and the original gene trees.

+If `--limited` is provided as an option, the input gene tree set will not be expanded by ASTRAL.
+However, incomplete trees or trees with polytomies will still be completed or resolved.

 Finally, `-X cladefile` can be used to add clades/clusters to the search space.
 These should be comma-delimited lists surrounded by curly braces, e.g.